in Kubernetes / Kubernetes on Kubernetes, Basics, Service, Clusterip, Nodeport, LoadbalancerLast modified at:

 This blog post will introduce you to the Service object, Kubernetes’ way of implementing service discovery and load balancing that is both reliable and easy to use for clients.

-in Kubernetes / Kubernetes on Kubernetes, Basics, Workload, Labels, AnnotationsLast modified at:
+in Kubernetes on Kubernetes, Basics, Workload, Labels, AnnotationsLast modified at:

 Labels are a fundamental concept in Kubernetes – they provide users with the flexibility to group their applications as they see fit, and they are the reason why Kubernetes can be a decoupled system of many components working together.
 This blog post will introduce you to the necessity for flexibility, the basics of labels, and how to use them.